paulhibbitts/docsify-themeable-template/README.md

 # Docsify Themeable Template

-> A Docsify Themeable template that requires no build steps.
+> A Docsify Themeable template that requires no build process.

 ## Setup